 - Most dexterity games, though exceptions are made.

 This list is not ironclad, but it does give a good litmus test as to the things we tend to shy away from.
 Comparatively to the whole of gaming, it’s a fairly small list!

 It depends.
 Print-and-Play games fall into two groups:

-- If the P&P is part of a current or upcoming crowdfunding project or independent release, and mailing a prototype is not an option due to time, scarcity of copies, or money, then yes, that is an option.
+- If the P&P is part of a current or upcoming crowdfunding project or independent release, and mailing a prototype is not an option due to time, scarcity of copies, or money, then yes, that is a potential option.
 However, with occasional exceptions we do not do print-and-play for deckbuilders or other games that require a super lot of cutting.
 We get little enough sleep as it is.

 - If the P&P is for a game that is available on the web for download, you are welcome to inquire regarding it.
 Due to our workload though, we do not guarantee if and/or when we will be able to get to them.

 Potentially.
 We find that maps, tabletop aids, additional figurines, custom dice, etc. are fantastic additions to the gaming community since they help customize the playing experience.
 So, you are welcome to inquire.
 If we find the item is particularly appealing for one reason or another, and we have the time to look at it, we’d love to help, but we do prioritize games themselves over ancillary stuff.

 In our reviews and many of our articles, you may see mention of terms like Architect or Immersionist.
 These are what we refer to as gamer archetypes: a class of six distinctive player styles that you see in tabletop gaming.
 You can read more about them on their page.

 We’d argue it’s more accurate than most other personality-style quizzes on the web, but if you’re asking if it’s a foolproof system, no. We custom-built the test to evaluate a person’s core gaming tendencies at that point in their life, and while there are occasional outlier results we feel it does that well the majority of the time.